Blessingk-code/California_futures/README.md

 **Connectivity modelling scripts**

-The Connectivity_Scripts directory contains the EcoScape-based connectivity modelling workflow used to evaluate functional habitat connectivity under current and future environmental conditions.
+The Connectivity script contains the EcoScape-based connectivity modelling workflow used to evaluate functional habitat connectivity under current and future environmental conditions.
 The workflow uses habitat suitability outputs generated from the SDM analyses as inputs for connectivity modelling.

 The connectivity workflow includes habitat raster loading, resistance or permeability surface generation, seed dispersal simulation, random propagation modelling, and connectivity computation.
 The workflow is implemented primarily in Python and uses libraries such as torch, numpy, rasterio, geopandas, and pandas.
 GPU acceleration is optionally supported for large-scale raster processing.